William W. Stickney (USMC): Later career

 Stickney was ordered back to the Pacific area in July 1945 and appointed Special Service Officer on the staff of V Amphibious Corps under Major General Harry Schmidt.
 For his new command, Stickney was promoted to the rank of colonel in August of that year and spent following six months with occupation duties in Japan.
 He sailed with V Amphibious Corps to the United States at the end of January 1946 and following the deactivation at Camp Pendleton in February 1946, Stickney was transferred to the staff of Marine Barracks, Washington, D.C.

 He was released to inactive duty in May 1946 and assumed duties as Principal Attorney for the Division of Corporation Finance of the Securities and Exchange Commission.
 Stickney served in that capacity until June 1952, when he was recalled to extended active duty and appointed deputy director of Marine Corps Reserve under Major General John C. McQueen.
 He was promoted to the rank of brigadier general in September 1955 and served several times as temporary director of Marine Corps Reserve.
 Stickney was promoted to the rank of major general in October 1959 and assumed his final assignment as director of Marine Corps Reserve one month later.

 Major General Stickney retired from the Marine Corps on January 1, 1960, after almost 32 years of active and reserve service.
 He settled in Bethesda, Maryland, where he died on heart failure on March 1, 1980.
-He was buried at Arlington National Cemetery, Virginia, together with his wife, Emma Lange Stickney (1898–1966).
-Survivors include his second wife, Ione Lee Scott and a son, William Wallace III.
+He was buried at Arlington National Cemetery, Virginia, together with his wife, Emma Lange Stickney.